 - Research labs and offices will be open, the same as for Fall 2020 semester.

-The spring 2021 semester begins Jan.
-19. The spring calendar will remain the same, including Spring Break (March 15-20).
+The spring 2021 semester is underway.
+The spring calendar remains the same, including Spring Break (March 15-20).

 - Course delivery options in the spring prioritize student choice, accommodate health and safety concerns.
 Course delivery options range from face-to-face in a socially distanced classroom to fully online and allow the University to make rapid adjustments should a COVID-19 resurgence require a return to full-remote operations.